 Part of the problem is trying to be everything-to-everybody by offering products and services from six different business types within one dive shop.
 It is pretty much impossible to excel at each business area and even harder to position your brand as a reliable source for all of them.
 A bad experience in one area of your operations leads to a negative feeling toward your business as a whole.

-Otherwise, you need to optimize for a consumer who shops less frequently and consumes less, overall.
-Therefore, it is more important than ever to maximize sales to each potential client you interact with.
+Otherwise, we need to optimize for a consumer who shops less frequently and consumes less, overall.
+Therefore, it is more important than ever to maximize sales to each potential client we interact with.

 How are your selling skills?
 How are the selling skills of your team members?
 ‘Winging it’ is not a way to do it anymore — not that it has ever been!